 While UK surveys of geriatricians indicate high levels of support for ACP in general [21], an interview of hospitalised older people found that patients would prefer for families to act as health care proxies rather than professionals [22] as also demonstrated in this study.
 Issues raised by Poppe et al [23] included staff difficulties such as lack of confidence in discussing end of life care, uncertainty about dementia progression and difficulties with patient and carers who had not accepted the dementia diagnosis.

 Strengths of the study include the robust development of survey items and purposeful inclusion of a range of settings (urban vs. rural, various levels of deprivation).
 15% of the respondents were non-Christian and 5% were non-white, therefore, people from ethnic minorities may well have been underrepresented which was a weakness of the study.
+A very brief and broad explanation was given of the ACP at the beginning of the survey and depending on how this may have been interpreted may have affected the responses which may also be a weakness of the study.

 Conclusion

-A third of respondents were keen to explore Advance Care Planning, but only a relative minority (17%) had actively engaged; those that had been active had predominantly been so through non-professional routes.
+A third of respondents would be keen to explore Advance Care Planning with their G.P, but only a relative minority (17%) had actively engaged; those that had been active had predominantly been so through non-professional routes.
 It is not clear from this study if older people would like more engagement from professionals or not.
-Further qualitative exploration work is needed to explore the issues raised from the survey in more depth.
+Further qualitative exploration work is needed to explore the issues raised from the survey in more depth including what the population understand by ACP, views from different ethnic groups, reasons for the lack of engagement with health professionals as suggested by the study and how we can improve ACP in patients who already lack capacity such as in dementia

 Key points